stvnbrwn/AS400/README.md

 			Note : Here these two properties will be set according to ADM.sql script.
 		b) Thread Configuration : pool.size= "5" ,its define thread pool size
 		c) Batch configuration : batch.size= "2" , its define size of batch, which will processed in one time.

 	#Command to run with default configuration :-
     		java -jar -Dspring.config.location=<Directory location>\application.properties
     			  <Directory location>\ADM-v1.0.jar
    	#Example : -
     		"java -jar -Dspring.config.location=E:\ADM\configuration\application.properties
     			  E:\ADM\ADM-v1.0.jar"

+   	##Imp Note
-    #Imp Note :- you can use "Command sheet.xlsx" from Release Documents Folder. which will create cmd command for you.
+   		we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder.
-    if you already did these set-up let's continue...
+		which will create cmd command for you. if you already did these set-up let's continue...

+## Application Module
+	this application have 2 modules
+	1) Console Module
+		for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.
+	2) Cron Module
+		for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for verious application options.

-## Options available in utility
+## Options available in both module

-	1) For console utility
+	1) For Console Module
 ![image](https://user-images.githubusercontent.com/75680603/126996396-d147badf-d0a5-4095-b159-4b904f722d77.png)

-	2) For cron uses
+	2) For Cron Module
 		those who wanted to use this utility in cron scheduler for that there is only these 5 option.
 ![image](https://user-images.githubusercontent.com/75680603/126996884-934b9c6b-f067-4003-bbd4-7b38134d09bd.png)